Kimpton Charlotte Square – Design-driven comfort on the edge of New Town.

 Nearby Markets or Grocery Stores

 - Castle Street Fairs – Pedestrianized Castle Street which branches off Princes Street, hosts several craft and food markets throughout the year, from the Easter Fair, Spring Fair, and Summer Fair to the Jazz Festival Fair in July.
-3-minute walk (0.2 mile).
+(0.2 mile).

 - Edinburgh Farmers’ Market – This award-winning fresh produce market takes place year-round from 10am to 2pm on Saturdays in the shadow of the castle ramparts.
 Come here for organic meats, beer, chutneys, and other preserves, plus seasonal fruit and vegetables.
-10-minute walk (0.5 mile).
+(0.5 mile).

 - Old Tolbooth Market – A new addition to the Edinburgh market scene, the Tolbooth is open from 11am daily, just off the Royal Mile, and is a good place to browse craft and food stalls and have a coffee or beer as well.
-24-minute walk (1 mile).
+(1 mile).

 Kimpton Charlotte Square – What’s Nearby?